lttng/lttng-tools/CONTRIBUTING.md

 ## Coding standard

-See CodingStyle for guidelines style and design guidelines.
+See [CodingStyle](./CodingStyle.md) or style and design guidelines.

-Although the LTTng-tools code base is primarily written in C++, it does contain C, shell, and Python code as well.
-There is no official coding standard for these languages.
-However, using a style consistent with the rest of the code written in that language is strongly encouraged.
+See the [tests README](./tests/README.adoc) for test-related guidelines.

 ## Creating and sending a patch